PARTHMANJREKAR/Grading-platform-for-Educational-institutions/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU LESSER GENERAL PUBLIC LICENSE Version 2.1, February 1999.

 ## Acknowledgements